Best Organic Prenatal Vitamin Guide

 We were excited about this brand, and their initial response was promising as well!
 They provided us with a COA, and stressed how their lab (ISURA) is an “independent organization, separate from Whole Earth & Sea.”
 But when Dr. Hopkins looked into this organization, it was clear that ISURA is a branch of the same parent company, Natural Factors.

-Of course it’s possible that the lab testing is truly independent, but the clear conflict of interest coupled with the insistence that the lab is a separate entity feels Sneaky to us.
+Of course, it’s possible that the lab testing is truly independent, but the clear conflict of interest coupled with the insistence that the lab is a separate entity feels Sneaky to us.

 Sources

-This list of sources show the peer-reviewed primary source data Dr. Hopkins used to make his recommendations.
+This list of sources shows the peer-reviewed primary source data Dr. Hopkins used to make his recommendations.
 We also checked recommendation guidelines from the American College of Obstetricians and Gynecologists (ACOG), the Mayo Clinic, and the Institutes of Medicine’s (IOM; aka Federal Guidelines) Recommended Dietary Allowance (RDA) and Tolerable Upper Intake Levels (UL) for safety.

 There are some confusing aspects regarding recommendations from these various bodies.
 This can lead to variations in how the guidelines are interpreted and how much of each nutrient is recommended in a prenatal supplement.
 Once again, Dr. Hopkins’ scientific background was immensely helpful in making sense of the data and coming up with solid recommendations.